-Along the Jersey Shore, endangered shorebirds are struggling due to lack of habitat combined with natural predators.
+Along the Jersey Shore, endangered shorebirds are struggling due to lack of habitat combined, natural predators and increased flooding from coastal storms.
 At the South Cape May Meadows Preserve, The Nature Conservancy (TNC) is using innovative science and a little creativity to improve survival odds for these charismatic birds.

 Beachgoers are a Threat for Beach-Nesting Birds